· Create yours

-Google has just released Google My Business Website Builder publicly. it’s been in test mode since January and is finally ready to go!
+Google has just released a new product into the Google My Business suite, a Website Builder publicly. it’s been in test mode since January and is finally ready to go!
 This is Google’s second attempt at making it dead-easy small business owners to get onto the web.
 Hopefully this one will stick. 😉 As the name implies, it is only for businesses that have a Google My Business listing.

 A few countries may not be live at time of publishing – mainly those countries whose writing goes right to left.

 The website builder is dead easy to use.
 It’s designed for people with no technical knowledge and no website.
 This can be frustrating if you want to do something creative or out-of-the-box.

 That said, this post is for people of all abilities.

 Even if much of this is geek to you, follow the steps and tips that do make sense.
 You will still build a better site than people who haven’t read anything and simply “wing it.”
 Believe me, I’ve seen some dreadful ones that would make me think twice about becoming a customer of those businesses.

 It’s an alternative choice to the second most common “website” used by small business – a Facebook page.
 Fb is limited in how it displays info about your business, and people have to go looking for it.
 Most people won’t.
 So while you may have a great following, how many of your peeps know everything you do?